 Role in Student Advising

 There is a potential COI when a student’s faculty advisor has a financial interest in a company that employs the student or sponsors the student’s research.
 Potential issues in this situation include, for example and without limitation, holding a course grade until the work for the faculty member’s company is finished, not allowing a student to defend a thesis or dissertation, not allowing a student to publish his or her work, or having a student work on the faculty member’s research but charge their hours or assistantship to another cost center (grant or research contract).
-To protect the student and the University in these situations, the CMP should require a person without a conflict to serve as a co-advisor, to certify the student’s time and effort, and/or to serve as dissertation or thesis committee co-chair, subject to approval by the Graduate School.
+To protect the student and the University in these situations, the CMP should require a person without a conflict to serve as a committee member, to certify the student’s time and effort, and/or to serve as dissertation on the thesis committee, subject to approval by the Graduate School.
 Additional restrictions, as necessary, may be placed in the CMP.
 Potential or actual conflicts of interest and any CMP should be disclosed to any students involved in the above circumstances.
 It should be made clear to the student that a potential COI inherently arises from the faculty member’s dual role in such a situation and not from the character or actions of the individual, and that acknowledging a potential COI does not mean the faculty person is being accused of unethical behavior.
 Once all potential conflicts of interest involving students are explained, students will sign a statement acknowledging they have been adequately notified, that they understand the circumstances, and that a faculty or staff member has been identified who can provide assistance should they encounter any difficulties with these circumstances.

 Involvement of Staff in Outside Activities

 University staff may have opportunities related to outside entities.
 In particular, staff may have the opportunity to participate in entities started by faculty with whom they work at the University.
 In the event such a circumstance should arise, staff involvement is limited by University policy.
 No staff person shall perform paid work for an outside entity during his or her normal working business hours.
 Classified staff may perform work for such entities outside of University hours pursuant to existing UA policies and procedures.
 Non-classified staff may also perform work for such entities outside of University hours provided they receive the appropriate approvals for outside employment according to University policy.
 Staff shall not make University work assignments to other staff for purposes of benefiting their own outside entity or employment activity.